dsalwasser/Bitsy/README.md

 ### PDEP Instructions

 By default, the PDEP instruction is used.
-If Bitsy is running on a machine that has a slow PDEP instruction (e.g. **Zen 1/Zen 2 generation AMD processors**), then we recommend disabling this feature by adding the CMake flag `-DBITSY_FAST_PDEP=Off`, as alternative implementations will be faster.
+If Bitsy is running on a machine that has a slow PDEP instruction, then we recommend disabling this feature by adding the CMake flag `-DBITSY_USE_PDEP=Off`, as alternative implementations will be faster.
+Processors with a slow PDEP instruction are for example Zen 1 and Zen 2 generation AMD processors.
+On the other hand, all Intel processors and AMD processors after the Zen 2 generation have a fast PDEP instruction.

 ### Huge Pages